Weights for relative motives; relation with mixed complexes of sheaves: Applications to (co)homology of motives and other matters

 \end{pr} \begin{proof} 1.
-By Proposition 5.3.3 of \cite{bws}, this follows from the existence of a bounded Chow weight structure for $\dmcs$ along with the fact that it admits a differential graded enhancement (see Definition 6.1.2 of ibid.).
-The latter property of $\dms$ could be easily verified since it could be described in terms of the derived category of $qfh$-sheaves over $S$; see Theorem 15.1.2 of \cite{degcis} (and also cf. \S6.1 of \cite{bev}).
+By Proposition 5.3.3 of \cite{bws}, this follows from the existence of a bounded Chow weight structure on $\dmcs$ along with the fact that it admits a differential graded enhancement (see Definition 6.1.2 of ibid.; note also that an alternative 'f-category' version of the weight complex functor was constructed by Beilinson and Schn\"urer; see \S7 of \cite{schn}).
+The latter property of $\dms$ can be easily verified since it can be described in terms of the derived category of $qfh$-sheaves over $S$; see Theorem 16.1.2 of \cite{degcis} (and also cf. \S6.1 of \cite{bev}).